damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 At GitLab, developers are highly independent and self-organized individual contributors who work together as a tight team in a [remote and agile](https://about.gitlab.com/2015/09/14/remote-agile-at-gitlab/) way.

+Most backend developers work on all aspects of GitLab, building features, fixing bugs, and generally improving the application.
+Some developers [specialize](https://about.gitlab.com/jobs/specialist/) and focus on a specific area, such as packaging, performance or GitLab CI.
+Developers can specialize immediately after joining, or after some time, when they have gained familiarity with many areas of GitLab and find one they would like to focus on.

 ## Responsibilities

-* Develop features from request to polished end result.
+* Develop features from proposal to polished end result.
 * Support our [service engineers](https://about.gitlab.com/jobs/service-engineer) in getting to the bottom of user-reported issues and come up with robust solutions.
-* Engage with the rest of the core team and the open source community and collaborate on improving GitLab.
+* Engage with the core team and the open source community and collaborate on improving GitLab.
 * Review code contributed by the rest of the community and work with them to get it ready for production.
 * Write documentation around features and configuration to save our users time.
 * Take initiative in improving the software in small or large ways to address pain points in your own experience as a developer.